deeptools/HiCExplorer/docs/content/tools/hicBuildMatrix.rst

 ------------------------------

 ``hicBuildMatrix`` supports building multicooler matrices which are for example needed for visualization with `HiGlass <https://higlass.io/>`__.
-To do so, use as outfile format either .cool or .mcool and define the desired resolutions as `--binSize`.
+To do so, use as out file format either .cool or .mcool and define the desired resolutions as `--binSize`.
 ``hicBuildMatrix`` builds the interaction matrix for the highest resolution and merges the bins for the lower resolutions.
 The lower resolutions need to be an integer multiplicative of the highest resolution.